SMerrony/telloterm/README.md

 * optional live video feed via mplayer (must be installed separately)
 * optional control via a Dualshock 4 game controller or Thrustmaster HotasX flight controller

-Only tested on GNU/Linux - it almost certainly won't work as-is on other platforms.
+Only tested on GNU/Linux - it wil probably work OK on Macs, but it will take some effort to get it running on Windows.

 ![Screenshot](ScreenShot.png "TelloTerm in-flight")